Global existence of smooth solution to relativistic membrane equation with large data: Introduction

-Most of the results about RME are concerned with the Cauchy problem with small initial data, while little is known for the large initial data case, until the breakthrough of Christodoulou \cite{Christodoulou}, where he in fact achieved the global existence of the solution to Einstein vacuum equations with a large data.
+Most of the results about RME are concerned with the Cauchy problem with small initial data, while little is known for the large initial data case, until the breakthrough of Christodoulou \cite{Christodoulou}, where he in fact achieved the global existence of the solution to the Einstein vacuum equations with large data.
 This work has been generalized by Klainerman and Rodnianski \cite{Klainerman-Rodnianski}, by introducing a key idea of relaxed propagation estimates.
-Inspired by these two works, the first author and Yu \cite{Wang-Yu,Wang-Yu1} considered the characteristic problem for semilinear wave equations satisfying the standard null condition, and showed the global existence of the solution for a class of large initial data, which is of {\it short pulse} type originated from \cite{Christodoulou}.
+Inspired by these two works, the first author and Yu \cite{Wang-Yu,Wang-Yu1} considered the characteristic problem for semilinear wave equations satisfying the standard null condition, and showed the global existence of solutions for a class of large initial data, which are of {\it short pulse} type originated from \cite{Christodoulou}.
 Instead, Miao, Pei and Yu \cite{Miao-Yu} studied the Cauchy problem with short pulse data prescribed on a thin domain of the initial Cauchy hypersurface.
-In their proof, the semilinear property of the considered wave equations could greatly take advantage of the fully geometric structure of Minkowski spacetime.
-Additionally, we also mention that Yang \cite{Yang-13} also has a global existence result for semilinear wave equations with large Cauchy data, which is due to slower decay of the initial data at spatial infinity.
-All these works heavily rely on the {\it null condition} which was first observed by Klainerman \cite{Klainerman-null} and Christodoulou \cite{Christodoulou-null} when considering semilinear wave equation in $\mathbb{R}^{1+3}$ with small data.
+In their proof, one could take great advantage of the fully geometric structures of the Minkowski spacetime from the semilinearity of wave equations considered.
+We here also mention that Yang \cite{Yang-13} obtained a global existence result for semilinear wave equations with large Cauchy data, which is due to slower decay of the initial data at spatial infinity.
+All these works heavily rely on the {\it null condition} which was first observed by Klainerman \cite{Klainerman-null} and Christodoulou \cite{Christodoulou-null} when considering semilinear wave equations in $\mathbb{R}^{1+3}$ with small data.